-- There is a vent for the barometric sensor at the top of the logger (in the top end).
-This vent must not collect water or it will block proper barometric pressure readings.
-To avoid collecting water, the logger should be hung vertically and the vent hole in the well cap should not be oriented directly above the vent in the top end of the logger.
-If the logger must be mounted at an angle, the vent in the top end should point down so that any water will drain out of it. - Consider using slots for a mounting bolt at the top of the well rather than holes so that the logger can be pulled up easily for well access without having to remove nuts in the field.
-This can reduce the chances for small parts falling into the water and being lost.
+• To avoid collecting water, hang the logger vertically and make sure the vent hole in the well cap is not oriented directly above the vent in the top end of the logger.
+If the logger must be mounted at an angle, the vent in the top end should point down so that any water will drain out of it.